 For the November 6, 2018 General Election, the Electronic Transmission Application will be posted on or before 8:00 a.m. on Monday, October 22, 2018.

 You will need to have an email address and access to a computer and a printer.
-Your email notification of ballot availablity and voting instructions will be emailed to you within 24 to 48 hours after receipt of your application.
+Your email notification of ballot availability and voting instructions will be emailed to you within 24 to 48 hours after receipt of your application.

 Active Uniformed Services, Merchant Marine, commissioned corps, eligible spouses and dependents and U.S. citizens residing outside the U.S. permanently or temporarily, may apply for an electronic transmission at any time during a calendar year by completing the by-mail Absentee Ballot Application.

-In a presidential election, you may register to vote and particpate in the presidential race but you will also need to complete a Voter Registration Application and submit it with your electronic transmission application.
+In a presidential election, you may register to vote and participate in the presidential race but you will also need to complete a Voter Registration Application and submit it with your electronic transmission application.

 Have you already completed an electronic transmission application?
 If so, you may check the status of your application and the status of your ballot at our My Voter Information webpage.